 World travel.
 Exquisite, organic food.
 Yoga classes.

-Swimming in blue seas on a Wednesday.
+Swimming in blue seas.

 More images came.

 A new picture: one of me standing on a stage talking to people.
 Sometimes hundreds.
 Another one, of me writing for print, being published.